Your hormones could be the missing link in your weight loss journey!

 You should, therefore, be very considerate when it comes to any diet and lifestyle changes.
 A diet that ignores these problems will only worsen them and won’t give you the results you’re looking for.

 When we speak of a “diet”, we never mean a short-term diet such as the restrictive fad diets that are so popular.
 For us, a diet literally means “a way of eating”.
 It’s far more permanent and always with consideration of your hormonal balance, body type, metabolism, gut, stress-level or any other system that’s influenced by your nutrition.

 If you eat, move and rest to balance your body first, the rest will fall into place.

-The nutrient-dense, hormone-balancing and metabolic-healing recipes, exercises and workbooks in The Personal Body Reset are specifically designed to solve any hormonal imbalances while helping you lose weight.
+The nutrient-dense, hormone-balancing and metabolic-healing recipes, exercises and workbooks in our Personal Body Reset Program are specifically designed to solve any hormonal imbalances while helping you lose weight.
 We’ll always put the emphasis on getting healthy first.
 Losing weight is just a result of that!

 You’ll see the real results of addressing health issues reflected in your waistline already in 6 Weeks.